snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 1. Sign in to [Atlassian Developer console](https://developer.atlassian.com/console/myapps/) with your Atlassian Jira admin account.
 2. Select on `Create` and select `OAuth 2.0 integration`.
 3. Provide an appropriate name for the application and create the new app.
-4. Navigate to `Permissions` from the navigation pane on left.
+4. Navigate to `Permissions` from the navigation pane on the left.
 Select `Add` for `Jira API` and click on `Configure`.
 Under the 'Granular Permissions' header, add the following scopes.

    |#|Scope name|Code|
    |:------------|:------------|:------------|